Healthcare Recruitment in Southampton: Complete Guide

 Pay Rates in Southampton (2026)

-Healthcare pay rates in Southampton remain broadly aligned with UK national averages, though rates vary significantly by role and employer type:
+Healthcare pay rates in Southampton are broadly aligned with national averages but show variation by role:

 Qualifications & Certifications Required

-- Health & Social Care Certificate (Level 2 or 3) — mandatory for care assistants and support workers
+- Care Certificate (or equivalent) – expected for care assistants and support workers

-- Right to Work in the UK — valid passport, visa, or settled status documentation
+- Right to Work in the UK – proof of nationality, visa, or settled status

 Key Employers & Industry in Southampton